code-kern-ai/automl-docker/README.md

 ```

 ## Creating a container with Docker
 Now, all the components are ready and it's time to bring them all together.
 Building the container is super easy!
-Make sure, that Docker Desktop is running on your maschine.
+Make sure that Docker Desktop is running on your maschine.
 You can get it [here](https://www.docker.com/products/docker-desktop/).
-Next, running the following command:
+Next, run the following command:
 ```
 $ bash container
 ```

-Or, if you dont have bash:
+Or, if you dont have bash in your CLI:
 ```
 $ docker build -t automl-container-backend .
 $ docker run -d -p 7531:7531 automl-container-backend